A Live Interactive Training on Zoom

 Professional Benefits

-Community Boards’ Basics of Mediation training meets the requirements of California Trial Courts’ mediation programs and fulfills the education and training requirements of California’s Dispute Resolution Program Act (DRPA).
+Basics meets the requirements of California Trial Courts’ mediation programs and fulfills the education and training requirements of California’s Dispute Resolution Program Act (DRPA).
 Upon completion, each participant receives a signed certificate.

 Become a Community Mediator